Code-Institute-Submissions/serendipity/README.md

  - CSS3

 Frameworks, Libraries & Programs used:
-- bootstrap, Bootstrapwas used to help with the responsiveness and styling of the website.
+- bootstrap, Bootstrap was used to help with the responsiveness and styling of the website.
 - Google Fonts, Google fonts were used to import Lobster and Lato which is the font I used on all the pages.
-- Font Awesome. was used on all the pagesto add icons for aesthetic and UX purposes.
+- Font Awesome. was used on all the pages to add icons for aesthetic and UX purposes.
 - JQuery, to be able to use Bootstrap for responsiveness.
 - Git
 - Github